How it used to be: The pineapple paradise of Kapalua

 Jets land at Kahului commercial airport on the windward side of Maui.
 Even more convenient is the Kaanapali Airport, ten minutes from Kapalua where there is scheduled charter air service on twin-engined Cessnas of Royal Hawaiian Air.
 Rental cars are available at both airports.

-Kapalua Bay Villas during construction
+The original Kapalua Bay Villas during construction